 Even the BaaS contract between your institution and a partner FinTech must address regulatory expectations, so avoid cutting corners.
 This is an important first step in building a partnership that will facilitate effective communication and growth for both parties.

 2. Watch for Banking as a Service regulation changes that could affect you

 By early 2021, there were more than 10,000 FinTech startups in the US.
-Regulators continue to closely monitor the industry’s growth and evolution.
+Regulators, such as the OCC, continue to closely monitor the industry’s growth and evolution.
 It is critical that banks and partner FinTechs stay abreast of changing regulations and compliance requirements, both general requirements and specific Banking as a Service regulations.

 Regulatory agencies recently proposed updated guidance on third-party financial relationships that offers some insight into how regulators view bank-FinTech partnerships.
 Regulators recognize that these relationships are crucial for banks looking to innovate.
 But these relationships also increase risk in areas where banks lose direct control over customer-facing activities.